bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

-Writing to PPU memory can be implemented similarly, just don't forget that writes to 0x2007 also increments Address Register.
+Writing to PPU memory can be implemented in a similar way, just don't forget that writes to 0x2007 also increments Address Register.

 ## Mirroring

 One thing that isn't covered is how ```mirror_vram_addr``` is implemented.

 Again the NESDEV wiki provides excellent coverage of this topic: [Mirroring](http://wiki.nesdev.com/w/index.php/Mirroring).

 VRAM mirroring is tightly coupled with the way NES implements scrolling of the viewport.
 We would spend enough time discussing this in the chapter about Scroll.
-For now, we can just codify mirroring behavior.
+For now, we can just code the mirroring behavior.

 NES uses 1 KiB of VRAM to represent a single screen state.
 Having 2 KiB of VRAM onboard means that NES can keep a state of 2 screens.

 On the PPU memory map, the range ***[0x2000...0x3F00]*** is reserved for Nametables (screens states)- 4 KiB of addressable space.
 Two "additional" screens have to be mapped to existing ones.
 The way they are mapped depends on the mirroring type, specified by a game (iNES files have this info in the header)

 <div style="text-align:center"><img src="./images/ch6.1/image_5_mirroring.png" width="60%"/></div>

 For example, for *Horizontal Mirroring*:
 * Address spaces **[0x2000 ..
 0x2400]** and **[0x2400 ..
 0x2800]** should be mapped to the first 1 KiB of VRAM.
 * Address spaces **[0x2800 ..
 0x2C00]** and **[0x2C00 ..
 0x3F00]** should be mapped to the second 1 KiB of VRAM.

 One way to codify that: